jonathan-j-lee/tetris/docs/conclusion.md

 <br>
 ## Improvements
-* Robust AR tracking
+* Robust AR tracking.

-   We can raster 2 AR markers per piece for greater pose stability and more robust initiail detection.
+  We can raster two AR markers per piece for greater pose stability and more robust initial detection.
+  We used the bundle feature of `ar_track_alvar` to create very reliable poses for the board, so bundling tags on tiles would be a valuable extension.

-* Placing tags away from the tile center of mass
+* Placing tags away from the tile center of mass.

-   This will allow us to move the red dot of each piece (where we grasp it) to its true center of mass.
-This in turn helps stability during pick-and-place, especially if the robot is moving along an unpredictable path.
+  This will allow us to move the red dot of each piece (grasp point) to its true center of mass.
+  This, in turn, improves the stability of the gripper while the attached arm moves, especially if the robot is moving along an unpredictable path.

-* Assigning unique AR tags to each piece
+* Assigning unique AR tags to each piece.
   This would enable us to have all the pieces laid out on the board at once, while still allowing AR detection to work.
   This eliminates the need for a human to standby and feed the pieces one by one.
-Thus the system could be fully autonomous.
+  The system would be fully autonomous.

-* Use vision without AR markers
+* Use vision without AR markers.
   This would extend the applicability of our project to pieces without AR markers (i.e. most things in the world).
-One example would be brick-laying in construction.

 <br/><br/><br/>